emarsden/dash-mpd-cli/README.md

   application to use.
 Shaka packager is able to decrypt more types of media streams (including in particular WebM containers and more encryption formats), whereas mp4decrypt mostly works with MPEG Common Encryption.

+- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero.

+- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS, AVI), and all the codecs supported by these applications.

+- Any video resolution available on the streaming server, including 1080p and 4K content.

 - In practice, all features used by real streaming services and on-demand TV.
 Our test suite includes test streams published by industry groups such as HbbTV and the DASH Industry Forum, and